-There’s more to effectively monitoring quality in a call center than listening in to pick up on problems.
-This is about a consistent focus on customer satisfaction by agents who are skilled in their work.
+There’s more to monitoring quality assurance in a call center than listening in to pick up on problems.
+This is about a consistent focus on customer satisfaction by agents skilled in their work.

 It’s about training and refocusing agents, offering the enhanced skills they need to best deliver the service your customers need and managers expect.
 How is this done?

 Poor customer experiences are enough to prompt them to write reviews and negative posts across social media.
 A simple complaint about how they have been treated may be enough to leave their friends or colleagues willing to go elsewhere.
-Before you know it, one bad interaction can cost you any number of prospects.
+Before you know it, one bad interaction can cost you many prospects.

 The entire service quality in a call center should be uniform and consistent.
 Customers should know the caliber of experience they will receive when they pick up the phone.

-This means that certain types of greetings, positive phrases and call structures should be incorporated into every call to make sure uniform customer service is delivered.
-A quality department can ensure the necessary factors are present in calls, and ongoing monitoring is key to this.
+This means incorporating certain types of greetings, positive phrases and call structures into every call to deliver uniform customer service.
+A quality department can ensure the factors are present in calls, and ongoing monitoring is key to this.

 Ensure Agents Meet Compliance Guidelines

-Call centers are required to follow specific rules to protect their customers, and the Federal Trade Commission has numerous criteria to which centers must adhere.
+Call centers require following specific rules to protect their customers, and the Federal Trade Commission has numerous criteria to which centers must adhere.

-The law dictates that at least one person in a conversation is aware that they are being recorded and agrees to it.
-In some states, all parties involved has to be informed.
+The law dictates that at least one person in a conversation is aware they are being recorded and agrees to it.
+In some states, all parties involved have to be informed.

 DNC (Do Not Call) Registry